 No matter where you’re based in New Zealand, this is a chance to explore the colourful autumn leaves and quieter scenery.

-Likewise, Christchurch‘s Hagley Park comes to life with vibrant fall colours, and the North Canterbury Wine & Food Festival makes for a beautiful day trip for those in South Island’s largest city.
+Likewise, Christchurch‘s Hagley Park comes to life with vibrant fall colours.
+In March, the North Canterbury Wine & Food Festival makes for a beautiful day trip for those in South Island’s largest city.

 If you didn’t already know that autumn is an exceptional season for foodies and wine lovers to explore NZ, you might be convinced by the end of this post!